 However, the picture is not complete.
 The linguistic literature points out that -guo is the phonological realization of two distinct morphemes: guo_1 ('experiential guo'), expressing the existence and the localization of the event in time, and guo_2 ('phasal guo'), only indicating the localization of the event in time (Iljic, 2010; Collart, 2022).
-Syntactic tests support this distinction: (a) guo_1 can appear with the negation mei, but not guo_2 , (b) guo_2 can occur with - le, but not guo_1 , (c) guo_1 appears after indefinite deictic time adverbs (e.g., yiqian 'in the past'), guo_2 after definite deictic time adverbs (e.g., zuotian 'yesterday').
-Crucially, the temporal concord violation pattern is also found for guo_1 as well (see (3), to compare with (1)).
+Syntactic tests support this distinction: (a) guo_1 can appear with the negation mei, but not guo_2 , (b) guo_2 can occur with -le, but not guo_1 , (c) guo_1 appears after indefinite deictic time adverbs (e.g., guo_2 after definite deictic time adverbs (e.g., guo_3 after definite deictic time adverbs (e.g., guo_3 as well (see (3), to compare with (1)).